 NS1.
-Text-to-Speech, Human Reader, or Sign Language Interpretation Accommodations for the English Language Arts/Reading Assessments.
+Text-to-Speech, Human Reader, or Sign Language Interpretation Accommodations for the English Language Arts Assessments.

-- Text-to-Speech is built into the testing client and requires the use of ear phones and may be administered individually or small group (preferred method). - b.
-Human Reader requires the Test Administrator to read over the students shoulder during testing and is limited to small group or individualized testing. - c.
+- a.
+Text-to-Speech is built into the testing client and requires the use of ear phones and may be administered individually or small group (preferred method). - b.
+Human Reader reads test directions, test items, and answer choices from separate test booklet and must log the test booklet serial number on the Nondisclosure Agreement (NDA).
+This is limited to small group or individualized testing - c.
 Sign Language Interpretation may be accomplished by using a separate test booklet.